-Of the candidates who were eligible for the primary ballot, 12 agreed to abide by spending limits, which were binding for both the primary and general elections (candidates who were not enrolled in a political party and were therefore not on the ballot in the September primary were not required to file limit declarations in June.
+Of the candidates who were eligible for the primary ballot, nine agreed to abide by spending limits, which were binding for both the primary and general elections.
+Candidates who were not enrolled in a political party and were therefore not on the ballot in the September primary were not required to file limit declarations in June.
 Rather, their filings were due on Aug.
-26, the deadline for unenrolled candidates to submit nomination papers with the Secretary of the Commonwealth.)
+28, the deadline for unenrolled candidates to submit nomination papers with the Secretary of the Commonwealth.
+There were three unenrolled candidates in 2018.